 Day 2: I am thankful for my mom.
 I love her sooo much it hurts.
 See my blog: “How Could Someone Like Me Come from Someone Like Her?”
 I needed a whole blog for this one.

 Day 3: I am thankful for my beautiful daughter, Valerie, and the relationship we have.
 I could not be more proud of her.
 I love her more than words can express.
 I would gladly give my life for her.
 I ache for her when I don’t see her for a while, and I cry myself to sleep when we fight.
-Thank you, God, for making her my daughter and my friend.
+I am beyond thankful that she is my daughter.

 Day 6: Today I am thankful for my eclectic group of friends.
 I appreciate them for all their differences and for what we have in common.
 I can share everything going on in my life, and I know I’ll get honesty, sympathy, and even a kick in the butt if I need it.
 Most of all they accept me no matter what, and I can count on them if I need them.
 We also have crazy good times together.